stfc/RegentParticleDSL/docs/intro/syntax.md

     var int_variable : int = 1
     var float_variable : float = 1.0
 ```
+Variables can also be declared without a type, provided an initial value is set so the compiler can infer the type.
+Any variable declared but not initialised must
+have the type declared.
 The other features specific to Regent are discussed later parts of the documentation.

 ## Terra